 Professional Writing is a leading-edge program that incorporates both the development of students’ writing abilities as well as an understanding of the latest technologies and information environments.Apply Request Information Take a Tour

 The Professional Writing program at Woodbury helps students who are passionate about clear and effective writing become the information architects, document designers and cross-cultural communicators needed by industries, businesses, governments and non-profit organizations.
 Professional writing means making complex ideas, processes or procedures understandable.
 Most professional writing takes place in exciting, information-driven environments.

-The Professional Writing degree prepares students to be imaginative and ethical writers ready to work individually and collaboratively in a variety of workplace environments and cultural contexts, including the STEM, corporate, financial and nonprofit sectors; consulting, publishing and journalism; government and law; and education and the arts.
+The Professional Writing program prepares students to be imaginative and ethical writers ready to work individually and collaboratively in a variety of workplace environments and cultural contexts, including the STEM, corporate, financial and non-profit sectors; consulting, publishing and journalism; government and law; and education and the arts.

 Internships are a required component of the BA degree in Professional Writing.